 Can you lose money in a money market account?

 Be careful not to confuse money market accounts with money market funds, a type of investment mutual fund.
-While money market funds might have a relatively low risk compared to other mutual funds, they are not insured by the FDIC.
+While money market funds might have a relatively low risk compared to other mutual funds, they are not insured by the FDIC and do carry some risk.

 Are high-yield savings accounts worth it?

-High-yield savings accounts might be worth having as a financial tool to earn high interest on your emergency fund or savings.
-They often have zero or low account minimums, allowing more access for people who may not be able to meet the minimum balance requirement of a money market account.
+High-yield savings accounts can be worth having as a financial tool to earn high interest on your emergency fund or savings.
+They often have zero or low account minimums, making them more accessible for people who may not be able to meet the minimum balance requirement of a money market account.

-Some high-yield savings accounts might require you to transfer money into a linked checking account to use your funds.
-This might be helpful for someone who wants a barrier between their savings account and spending habits.
+Some high-yield savings accounts require you to transfer money into a linked checking account to use your funds.
+This might be a helpful barrier for someone who wants a little help controlling their spending habits.

 Is money market or high-yield savings better?